matt-mcdaniel/RemoveConsolePlugin/README.md

 # RemoveConsolePlugin for Webpack

 Remove `console.log` and other statements from your Webpack build.
 Configurable to keep certain statements in the build (like `console.warn`) and remove others (like `console.log`).
-Compatible with Webpack's UglifyJsPlugin.
+Compatible with Webpack's [UglifyJsPlugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) .

 ## Usage